Ready to assist you and your customers.

 We are encouraging all physical audits to be handled electronically and by phone.
 If your insured has a physical audit scheduled, they should be hearing from their auditor soon with an offer to conduct an electronic audit as an alternative.
 If you have specific questions, please call 800-922-8246, option 6.

-At The Hanover, we are committed to helping our shared customers understand their insurance policy, particularly their business interruption protection in conjunction with questions that have come from the coronavirus (COVID-19) pandemic.
-With this in mind, we encourage our New York state agents and policyholders to read this special message that, in accordance with a request from the New York Department of Financial Services, provides information related to our commercial property insurance policies.
+At The Hanover, we are committed to helping customers understand their insurance policy, particularly their business interruption protection in conjunction with questions that have come from the coronavirus (COVID-19) pandemic.
+With this in mind, we encourage our New York state policyholders to read this special message that, in accordance with a request from the New York Department of Financial Services, provides information related to our commercial property insurance policies.